What are Charging Stations electric cars and how do they work?

 Similar to Italy, home charging is generally priced between €0.15/kWh and €0.30/kWh for standard tariffs, but can be lower with dedicated time slot contracts.

-Alternating current (AC) columns in Spain typically have costs ranging from 0.30€/kWh to 0.55€/kWh.
-For fast and ultrafast (DC) charging, prices can vary between 0.50€/kWh and 0.90€/kWh, with High Power Charging (HPC) stations located in strategic locations, such as along highways, tending to have the highest costs.
+Alternating current (AC) charging stations in Spain typically cost between €0.30/kWh and €0.55/kWh.
+For fast and ultra-fast charging (DC), prices can vary between €0.50/kWh and €0.90/kWh, with HPC (High Power Charging) stations located in strategic locations, such as along highways, tending to have the highest costs.

 As in other European countries, it is advisable to use charging apps or consult local operator websites for the most up-to-date and specific rates.
 (Source: European Alternative Fuels Observator)